14 Surfboard Brands We Love

 Simon Anderson is responsible for transforming surfing.
 His addition of a third fin to create a thruster meant more drive and manoeuvrability in larger waves.

-Since then pro surfers have adopted the thruster as their weapon of choice helping them throw themselves into steeper drops and more aggressive manoeuvres.
+Since then, pro surfers have adopted the thruster as their weapon, helping them throw themselves into steeper drops and more aggressive manoeuvres.

-Now Simon is still shaping boards out of his Sydney-based factory.
-Iconic shapes like the Mollusc and the Face Dancer are massive hits with surfers all over Australia.
+Now, Simon is still shaping boards out of his Sydney-based factory.
+Iconic shapes like the Mollusc and the Face Dancer offer a perfect balance of wave-catching ability and seamless rail surfing.

 JS Industries